Older People

 Neighbourhood Networks

 There are 37 Neighbourhood Networks in Leeds.
 The Neighbourhood Networks are community based, locally led third sector organisations.
 They enable older people to live independently and pro-actively participate in their communities.
 They provide services that reduce social isolation and provide opportunities for volunteering.
-And act as a “gateway” to advice, information and services that promote health and wellbeing to improve quality of life for older people in the city.
+They can act as a “gateway” to advice, information and services that promote health and wellbeing to improve quality of life for older people in the city.

 Dementia Friendly Leeds

-They work with people living with dementia and their families and carers.
-They also encourage local groups and organisations to join the Dementia Action Alliance, and support community projects to help neighbourhoods become more dementia friendly.
+We work with people living with dementia and their families and carers.
+Local groups and organisations are encouraged to join the Dementia Action Alliance, and support community projects to help neighbourhoods become more dementia friendly.
+Follow @leedsdaa on X and like @dementiafriendlyleeds on Facebook.

 Membership